FAQ

 Lorien is not only for nerdy brides that want to have a Dungeons and Dragons themed wedding (though that’s amazing and please do this if you’re into DND).
 Lorien is a place for anyone and everyone who just wants to feel comfortable expressing themselves, and in no way pressured when shopping for their bridal wear.

-Depends.
-Bridal sizing runs very different (a lot smaller) than street clothes, so definitely do not expect to order a size 10 if that’s the size you wear in jeans.
-That number is not something we like to dwell on as bridal stylists, though, so you shouldn’t either.
 Your size is not really that number anyway.
-It's three or four or five measurements we take to determine what number on a specific designer's size chart that you will fit best into, and have to do the least alterations to in order to make it the perfect fit!
+It's three or four or five measurements that we take to determine what number on a specific designer's size chart that you will fit best into, and have to do the least alterations to in order to make it the perfect fit!

 Don’t worry, our stylists are very well versed in bridal sizing and can walk you through it all with ease.